top of page

 Yes, of course, you can discover Squash in 3 different ways:

-- try Squash here (public demo instance)
+- try Squash integrated with Mantis, Jira and GitLab here (public demo instance)

-- try Squash integrated with Jira here
+- try Squash integrated with Jira and/or GitLab with your own projects here (private demo instance)

 - try a personalized Squash instance by contacting us here.